About Us

 What is Camp Celiac?

 Camp Celiac is a one-week summer camp for approximately 145 children and youth with Celiac Disease, ages 8-16.
-It is located at the site of Camp Aldersgate in beautiful North Scituate, Rhode Island.
-The property is situated on 280 acres of woods, fields, and trails, and includes a lake, waterfront cabins, woodside cabins, dining hall, solar bathhouse, a retreat center (including a great hall, sleeping areas, and four lavatories with showers), and a health lodge.
+It is located at the site of Camp Speers YMCA in Dingmans Ferry, Pennsylvania.
+The property is situated on 1,100 acres of woods, fields, and trails, including the 42-acre Lake Nichecronk for swimming, boating & fishing, an archery range, ropes course, nature activities, outdoor sports fields, dining hall, health lodge and much more.
+Campers will stay in the Eljabar “village” that features large programming areas, lodging, and dining facilities.

-Camp Celiac and Camp Aldersgate have developed layers of safety measures over the years to ensure a safe gluten-free environment.
+Camp Celiac and HIC have developed layers of safety measures over the years to ensure a safe gluten-free environment.
 Camp Celiac provides two full time, registered nurses who handle all non-emergency medical needs, including administering medications.
-Emergency medical transportation is available within seven to ten minutes.

 Camp Celiac is a camp for children with Celiac Disease.
 We are not staffed to handle other complex medical issues (such as Type 1 Diabetes).
 Please contact us by email at info@campceliac.org, prior to registering, as we may or may not be able to accept your camper.
 Please also note that the only additional food allergy we can accommodate is lactose-free.
 We are unable to accommodate dairy free or nut free campers.